-I am a Wellcome Trust Senior Research Fellow and member of the Centre for Mathematical Medicine & Biology (CMMB) in the School of Mathematical Sciences at the University of Nottingham (see contact details and my official university page).
+I am a Professor of Mathematical Physiology and Wellcome Trust Senior Research Fellow at the Centre for Mathematical Medicine & Biology (CMMB) in the School of Mathematical Sciences at the University of Nottingham (see contact details and my official university page).

 My research is in mathematical biology, constructing mathematical and computational models to describe biological processes.
 We aim to explore and explain biological processes and provide predictions about the behaviour of biological systems.
 I’m particularly interested in how we choose equations, put parameter values in them, how we might design experiments for doing this better, and making sure we have software tools for doing these things more reliably.